Zsailer/jupyter_server_tests/README.md

 The goal for this test suite is to leverage pytest's strengths.
 All tests should be explicit and follow standard pytest syntax.
 Writing a test for Jupyter Server should feel as simple as writing a typical pytest unit test.

 These test use `pytest-asyncio` and `pytest-tornado` to create handy fixtures for testing Jupyter Server.
 All fixtures created in those plugins are available to these tests.
+The main fixture included in this library of tests is the `serverapp` fixture.